LyleNelson862/workbook/src/reflections/wk1/01-intro.md

 ## What are the benefits of having multiple branches?

 ## What is the difference between Git and GitHub?
-Git is a version control software system
+Git is a version control software system.
+Git-hub is a cloud-based hosting service for managing Git repositories.